CompAndSave/hugo-decap-ci/content/posts/use-printer-ribbons.md

 ---
-title: "Use Printer Ribbons"
+title: Use Printer Ribbons
 date: 2011-01-01T08:19:00.000Z
+authors: Andrew Yeung
 slug: use-printer-ribbons
-description: "Use Printer Ribbons"
 featured_image: null
-authors: Andrew Yeung
+description: Use Printer Ribbons
-tags: [printer ribbons]
+tags:
+  - printer ribbons
 ---
 [![](/blog/images/ribbon.jpg)](/blog/images/ribbon.jpg)

 **Printer ribbons** allow you to print on almost any type of ribbon directly from your computer using a ribbon printer.
 Ribbons used in a printer are a critical element of the printing process.
 It has utmost importance for maintaining the integrity of the printer and the application.